TV-Rename/tvrename/options.md

 #### Options and Preferences

 One of TV Rename's strongest (and most confusing) features is its configurability.
-For the newcomer to the application especially, it's very easy to get "lost" in the plethora of options and preferences, and give up.
+For the newcomer especially, it's very easy to get "lost" in the plethora of options and preferences, and give up.

 Luckily the "out-of-the-box" defaults work well, and should you whish to change any settings, all the stuff you can "fiddle with" is described here.